aelaouni/Upwelling-segmentation-and-index/README.md

 Please cite the following paper if you use the code in your own work:

-Segmentation, quantification and dynamics of coastal Upwelling using SST satellite images Anass El Aouni, Khalid Daoudi, Khalid Minaoui, Hussein Yahia IEEE Transactions on Geoscience and Remote Sensing (TGRS), submitted on January 2018
+Robust Detection of the North-West African Upwelling From SST Images A El Aouni, K Daoudi, K Minaoui, H Yahia IEEE Geoscience and Remote Sensing Letters 2020

 Instalation notes: